Timdnb/electronic-component-classification/README.md

 # electronic-component-classification
-Repostitory for detection and classification of electronic components in an electrical circuit
+Repository for detection and classification of electronic components in an electrical circuit

 # Possible datasets: